thalo-rs/thalo/README.md

 Put simply, event sourcing is: `f(state, event) -> state`

-Rather than the traditional state-oriented approach, your data consists of small events which occur in your system, and your models can be built by replaying these events one by one to compute a read model.
+Rather than the traditional state-oriented approach, your data consists of small events which occur in your system, and your models can be built by replaying these events one by one to compute read models.

-A common example of event sourcing is accounting & bank accounts.
+A common example of event sourcing is accounting.
 Your bank balance is the sum of all your transactions (aka events).
 Another example you're likely familiar with that uses event sourcing is Git scm.

 **What are the benefits?**